Get free weekly resources from us!

 • Mailboxes—Staple different-size mailbox posts cut out of construction paper to the background.
 Staple the long ends of a sheet of construction paper together, without putting a crease in the paper.
 To avoid smashing the mailbox, apply glue directly to the outside of one side of the mailbox, slide your hand inside the mailbox, and press the glued side to the bulletin board.

 • Verse Bucket—Cut out a large construction paper bucket and write “Verses” on it.
-Glue the bucket sides to the bulletin board background paper so there is an opening gap in the bucket to store the verses.
+Glue the bucket sides to the bulletin board background paper so there is an opening gap at the mouth of the bucket to store the verses.

 • Addresses—Put a rolled piece of masking tape on each mailbox, and attach each Bible reference to a piece of tape.